-Albarracin is one of the best and well known places to do bouldering in Spain and also in Europe.
-Many people around the world come every year to climb there.
-It is a vast wooded area full of boulders everywhere you look.
-Albarracin is consider one of the most beautiful villages in Spain and the forest will take your breath.
-It is a paradise for boulder’s fanatic people and this is the reason why many people just stay there for month or even longer!
+Albarracin is the biggest Spanish boulderer meeting spot and one of the best places for bouldering around Europe.
+Many climbers from all around the globe come every year to Albarracin to climb its sandstone boulders in the endless pine forest.
+Albarracin is considered one of the most beautiful villages of Spain and it is definitely a paradise for boulder’s fanatic, which explains why some decide to just stay there for weeks, or even months!

-Usually the climbing season starts in October and finishes around March/April, but the best time to climb through the slopers of the countless boulders of Albarracin is the harsh winter.
-Albarracin is around 1000 meters above sea level and it is often cold.
-In winter it even snows, but it doesn’t stop climbers to try their best.
+Usually the climbing season starts in October and finishes around April, but the best time to climb through the slopers of the boulders of Albarracin is in the harsh winter.
+The area is around 1000 meters above sea level and in winter you can sometimes catch some snow, but it does not stop climbers to send their projects.